 The SAT has four sections: Reading, Writing and Language, Math (no calculator), and Math (calculator allowed).
 The test taker may optionally write an essay which, in that case, is the fifth test section.
 The total time for the scored portion of the SAT is three hours (or three hours and fifty minutes if the optional essay section is taken).

 The Reading Test of the SAT is made up of one section with 52 questions and a time limit of 65 minutes.
 All questions are multiple-choice and based on reading passages.
 Tables, graphs, and charts may accompany some passages, but no math is required to correctly answer the corresponding questions.

 Writing and Language Test

-The Writing and Language Test of the SAT is made up of one section with 44 multiple-choice questions and a time limit of 35 minute.
+The Writing and Language Test of the SAT is made up of one section with 44 multiple-choice questions and a time limit of 35 minutes.
 As with the Reading Test, all questions are based on reading passages which may be accompanied by tables, graphs, and charts.
-The test taker will be asked to read the passages, find mistakes or weaknesses in writing, and to provide corrections or improvements.
+The test taker will be asked to read the passages, find mistakes or weaknesses in writing and to provide corrections or improvements.

 The mathematics portion of the SAT is divided into two sections: Math Test – Calculator and Math Test – No Calculator.